maxitg/SetReplace/Research/LocalMultiwaySystem/LocalMultiwaySystem.md

 The progress of that direction is tracked in [#345](https://github.com/maxitg/SetReplace/issues/345) and [#346](https://github.com/maxitg/SetReplace/issues/346).

-Another direction to consider is the identification of expressions.
+Another direction to consider is the deduplication of expressions.
-Global `MultiwaySystem` canonicalizes and identifies every state it encounters, thus, for example, the final state `{1, 2, 3, 4}` here only appears once:
+Global `MultiwaySystem` canonicalizes and deduplicates every state it encounters, thus, for example, the final state `{1, 2, 3, 4}` here only appears once:

 ```wl